|Average Market Capitalization

 Scott Love, Executive Vice President, Wealth, provides economic and market commentary to clients and is responsible for client portfolio development and management.
 He is President and Portfolio Manager of the WesMark Funds, serving as lead portfolio manager for the WesMark Balanced Fund, WesMark Government Bond Fund, WesMark Large Company Fund, WesMark Small Company Fund, and WesMark Tactical Opportunity Fund.

 Mr. Love joined WesBanco Trust and Investment Services in 2012 and has over sixteen years of experience in investment research and portfolio management.
 He earned a Bachelor of Arts in Business Administration with an emphasis in Finance from Baldwin-Wallace University and a Master of Business Administration with a concentration in Banking and Finance from the Weatherhead School of Management at Case Western Reserve University.

 In 2015 Mr. Love earned the Chartered Alternative Investment Analyst (CAIA) designation from the Chartered Alternative Investment Analyst Association, and in 2016 earned the Chartered Investment Management Analyst (CIMA) designation from the Investment and Wealth Institute.

-WesMark Growth Fund seeks to achieve capital appreciation.
-The Fund invests primarily in a diversified portfolio of equity securities of companies with prospects for above-average long-term growth of earnings.
-The majority of the stocks held in the Fund will have a market capitalization level that is consistent with the S&P 500 Index at the time of purchase.
+WesMark Large Company Fund seeks to achieve capital appreciation.
+The Fund primarily invests in a diversified portfolio of equity securities in companies with prospects for above-average sustainable growth while trading at reasonable valuations.
+The majority of the stocks in the Fund will have a market capitalization level that is consistent with the S&P 500 Index at the time of purchase.

 ‡ Daily NAV table data as of